Road Traffic Lawyer Glasgow | Trust Pilot’s Top Rated Road Traffic Law Specialist

-Where a driver, accumulates 12 or more points in 3 year period, he/she will be liable for a mandatory disqualification period of 6 months.
+Where a driver accumulates 12 or more points in a 3 year period, he/she will be liable for a mandatory disqualification period of 6 months.

-If you have 9 points on your driving licence and they were imposed within three years of the present offence (From date of offence to date of offence) then you are liable to be disqualified under the ”Totting Up Procedure”
+If you are facing a ‘new’ speeding charge, have 9 points on your driving licence, and they were imposed within three years of the present offence (From date of offence to date of offence) then you are liable to be disqualified under the ”Totting Up Procedure”

 However, all is not lost.
-You may be able to argue that ”Exceptional Hardship” would occur if you lost your licence.
+All speeding cases are certainly winnnable, however in the event you plead or are found Guilty then you may be able to argue that ”Exceptional Hardship” would occur if you lost your licence.